sourcegraph/about/handbook/product/product_management/direction_template.md

 ### Mission

 What is the team's reason for existing?
 What is the fundamental value they aim to provide?
+Who are your key customers/stakeholders and why, and are there any customers/stakeholders that you're explicitly choosing not to address that people might have expected you to?

 ### Vision